 11) The winter military uniform was nicknamed ‘greens’ due to the coat being a combination of olive drab shades.
 The military personnel often paired up their coat with a trouser with a contrasting pale taupe.
 This led the uniform combination to be nicknamed as ‘pinks and greens’.
 Below pictured are WW II U.S. Airforce officers wearing ‘pinks and greens’.

-12) The Type A-2 leather flight jacket or the ‘jacket, pilots'(summer)’ is an American military flight jacket which was a popular military fashion piece during World War II.
+12) The Type A-2 leather flight jacket or the ‘jacket, pilots'(summer)’ is an American military flight jacket that was a popular military fashion piece during World War II.